PVSSLR/pvsslr.github.io/Courses.md

 title: Online Courses
 subtitle: The Journey So Far
 ---
-I love to learn new things whenever I get free time.
-For the past few years, I have been completing online certification courses every month has become my new habit.
-I audit various courses from platforms such as Coursera, Udemy, Edx, etc. I do believe that what we learn matters the most than these certificates.
+I love to learn new things whenever I get the free time.
+For the past few years, I have been completing online certification courses every month and it has become my new habit.
+I audit courses from various platforms such as Coursera, Udemy, Edx, etc. I do believe that what we learn matters the most than these certificates.

 <h2>List of online courses:</h2>
 <ul>